yuhao1995/Hello-world/README.md

 # Hello-world
-My try to use GitHub;
+try to use GitHub
+cheer up